Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Factorization

-Note that factorized equations can be rebuilt into a single second-order equation by taking the sum and difference, then substituting one into another with the assistance of a derivative w.r.t. $t$ (see section IV.B of \cite{Ferrando-ZCBM-2005pre}).
+Note that factorized equations can be rebuilt into a single second-order equation by taking the sum and difference, then substituting {one into the other} with the assistance of a time derivative (see section IV.B of \cite{Ferrando-ZCBM-2005pre}).

-A remaining clarification required is to understand the meaning of ``forward'' and ``backward'' in the context of three dimensional space -- this being less straightforward than in the spatially propagated case, where one spatial axis is selected\footnote{Typically a cartesian axis, although other choices are possible \cite{Kinsler-2012arxiv-fbrad}.}, and forward and backward refers to time $t$.
-Here, we should understand ``forward'' and ``backward'' as being with respect to a particular choice of $\Vec{k}$, and those individual vector components, that we are interested in.
+{A remaining clarification required is to understand the meaning of ``forward'' and ``backward'' in the context of three dimensional space -- this being less straightforward than in the spatially propagated case, where one spatial axis is selected for propagation\footnote{Typically a cartesian axis, although other choices are possible \cite{Kinsler-2012arxiv-fbrad}.}, and forward and backward refers to time $t$.
+Here, we should understand ``forward'' and ``backward'' as being with respect to a given choice of $\Vec{k}$.}